Connect with others who understand.

 • Exposure to allergens

-People may also be at a higher risk for scalp eczema if they have preexisting medical conditions such as:
+You may also be more likely to get scalp eczema if you have certain medical conditions, such as:

 • Psoriasis